JohnOnSoftware/design.automation-nodejs-revit.rcw.parameters.excel/README.md

 Open the browser: [http://localhost:3000](http://localhost:3000), it provides the abilities to export & import parameter with Excel:

-1. Select Revit file version in BIM360 Hub to view the Model, Select parameters which you want to export|import, choose either export or import and click 'Execute'.
+1. Select Revit Cloud Model file version in Autodesk Docs to view the Model, Select parameters which you want to export|import, choose either export or import and click 'Execute'.
 2. Select the Door type or instance in Model Viewer, and open the customized property panel to see the result.

 `Note`: When you deploy the app, you have to open the `Configure` button to create the AppBundle & Activity before running the Export|Import feature, please check the video for the steps at [https://youtu.be/1NCeH7acIko](https://youtu.be/1NCeH7acIko).
 You can also delete the existing AppBundle & Activity and re-create with different Design Automation Revit engine version.